 Lindsay Curren is Editor-in-Chief of Transition Voice, the online magazine on peak oil.
 She also writes Lindsay's List, the women's conservation blog.
 She's the co-founder of Transition Staunton Augusta for which she leads a community garden.
 Lindsay is the mother of two daughters.

-Richard Heinberg is the author of twelve books including 'The Party's Over', 'The End of Growth', and 'Snake Oil'.
+Richard Heinberg is the author of thirteen books including 'The Party's Over', 'The End of Growth', and 'Snake Oil'.
 He is Senior Fellow-in-Residence of Post Carbon Institute and is widely regarded as one of the world’s foremost Peak Oil educators.

 Robert Jensen is a professor in the School of Journalism at the University of Texas at Austin and board member of the Third Coast Activist Resource Center in Austin.
 He is the author of Plain Radical: Living, Loving, and Learning to Leave the Planet Gracefully (Counterpoint/Soft Skull, forthcoming fall 2015).
 Jensen’s other books include Arguing for Our Lives: A User’s Guide to Constructive Dialogue (City Lights, 2013); All My Bones Shake: Seeking a Progressive Path to the Prophetic Voice, (Soft Skull Press, 2009); Getting Off: Pornography and the End of Masculinity (South End Press, 2007);

 Tom Whipple is one of the most highly respected analysts of peak oil issues in the United States.
 A retired 30-year CIA analyst who has been following the peak oil story since 1999, Tom is the editor of the daily Peak Oil News and the weekly Peak Oil Review, both published by the Association for the Study of Peak Oil-USA.

 Ugo Bardi teaches physical chemistry at the University of Florence, in Italy.
 He is interested in resource depletion, system dynamics modeling, climate science and renewable energy.
 He is member of the scientific committee of ASPO (Association for the study of peak oil) and regular contributor of "The Oil Drum" and "Resilience.org".